Ballpoint pen: Origins

-The first patent for a ballpoint pen was issued on 30 October 1888 to John J. Loud, who was attempting to make a writing instrument that would be able to write "on rough surfaces—such as wood, coarse wrapping paper, and other articles" which fountain pens could not.
+The first patent for a ballpoint pen was issued on 30 October 1888 to American inventor John J. Loud, who was attempting to make a writing instrument that would be able to write "on rough surfaces—such as wood, coarse wrapping paper, and other articles"—which fountain pens could not.
 Loud's pen had a small rotating steel ball held in place by a socket.
 Although it could be used to mark rough surfaces such as leather, as Loud intended, it proved too coarse for letter-writing.
 With no commercial viability, its potential went unexploited, and the patent eventually lapsed.

-The manufacture of economical, reliable ballpoint pens as are known today arose from experimentation, modern chemistry, and the precision manufacturing capabilities of the early 20th century.
+The manufacture of economical, reliable ballpoint pens as known today arose from experimentation, modern chemistry, and the precision manufacturing capabilities of the early 20th century.
 Patents filed worldwide during early development are testaments to failed attempts at making the pens commercially viable and widely available.
 Early ballpoints did not deliver the ink evenly; overflow and clogging were among the obstacles faced by early inventors.
-If the ball socket were too tight or the ink too thick, it would not reach the paper.
-If the socket were too loose or the ink too thin, the pen would leak, or the ink would smear.
+If the ball socket was too tight or the ink too thick, it would not reach the paper.
+If the socket was too loose or the ink too thin, the pen would leak, or the ink would smear.
 Ink reservoirs pressurized by a piston, spring, capillary action, and gravity would all serve as solutions to ink-delivery and flow problems.